2009 San Diego Chargers season: Week 15: vs. Cincinnati Bengals

 The Chargers took a 14–13 lead in the first half.
 During halftime, a piece was shown about the life of the Bengals' wide receiver Chris Henry.
 The Chargers were up in the fourth quarter 24–13 before the Bengals scored a TD with a 2-point conversion and a field goal tying the game.
 The Chargers won in the end with a 52-yard field goal by Nate Kaeding.

 The close win put the Chargers at 11–3.
 It marked their 9th straight win and 17th straight win in December.
-With this win and a 20–19 loss by Denver to Oakland, the Chargers clinched the AFC West.
+With this win and a 20–19 loss by Denver to Oakland, the Chargers clinched the AFC West and finished 2-2 against the AFC North.
+As of 2025, this marks the last time the Chargers clinched the AFC West.
+This would also be their last division title in San Diego.